jpillora/node-edit-google-spreadsheet/README.md

 ```
 read more about OAuth parameters: https://github.com/extrabacon/google-oauth-jwt

+*Note: If you use OAuth then folders and files must be shared with the service account email address.

 *Note: Using the options `spreadsheetName` and `worksheetName` will cause lookups for `spreadsheetId` and `worksheetId`.
 Use `spreadsheetId` and `worksheetId` for improved performance.*

 Update sheet: